Automatic Transmission Fluid

 Transmission Fluid Level Check

-When the fluid level is low, the transmission will slip and suffer delayed engagement.
+When the fluid level is low, the transmission will slip and cause delayed engagement.
 When fluid levels are high, the fluid becomes sudsy and aerated.
 Aerated transmission fluid causes noise and slippage.
 It's vital to check and keep the transmission fluid at the correct level.